stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 [^1]: A case in point here is that GitHub Actions configuration files changed entirely from using a domain-specific language (DSL) to using YAML (like all the other CI solutions), which means searching around for documentation still brings up the old DSL solution instead of the new YAML solution.

+Something that sets GitHub Actions apart from all the competitors is it's support for code annotations that will label issues with your code directly in the pull request, which is a pretty useful feature.

+This and the ability to leverage pipelines other people have written (via the [GitHub Marketplace](https://github.com/marketplace?type=actions)) to made your CI configuration easier means that Actions will likely be used more and more over the next few years, especially for open source projects.

 ### Jenkins

 TODO: Get logo